 ・ Kumano Bussan Kamikura Main Store

-If you are looking for souvenirs for marine products, Kumano Bussan Kamikura Main Store is the place to shop.
-You can purchase a souvenir that allows you to enjoy the taste different from a raw fish, such as dried sharks and dried whole Pacific saury.
-Even those who do not care for fish can find something for themselves here, including dried Kishu Ume plums, T-shirts with Kumano motif, and "Kumano bancha green tea" named after the Kumano Kodo routes.
+If you are looking for seafood-related souvenirs, Kumano Bussan Kamikura Main Store is the place to shop.
+You can purchase souvenirs that allow you to enjoy the taste of different raw fish, like dried shark and dried whole Pacific saury.
+Even those who aren't in the market for fish can find something for themselves here, including dried Kishu Ume plums, T-shirts with the Kumano motif, and "Kumano bancha green tea" named after the Kumano Kodo routes.

-"Kumano bancha green tea", made from tea leaves cultivated carefully in the mountains of Kumano Main Shrine is sold at 630 yen.
+"Kumano bancha green tea", made from tea leaves cultivated carefully in the mountains of Kumano Main Shrine is priced at 630 yen.

 ・Kumano Bussan Kamikura Main Store